 The first meeting with the successful supplier should be held as soon as possible after contract award.

 You must keep in regular contact with the supplier during the contract implementation phase, scheduling additional meetings and communications.

 You may wish to create an information pack for organisations and/or users which contains key contract information including:

-This information pack should demonstrate how the contract delivers best value and provides information on contract benefits e.g. savings, KPIs, improvements in quality and service, sustainable procurement and community benefits expected etc.
+This information pack should demonstrate how the contract delivers best value and provides information on contract benefits e.g. savings, KPIs, improvements in quality and service, prompt payment of the full supply chain, sustainable procurement and community benefits expected etc.

 An example of an information pack is the Postal Services End User Guide below.
 This is a detailed example.
 Every information pack must be proportionate to the size and complexity of the procurement, therefore your information pack may be much smaller.